thekaplanlab/geneConverter/README.md

 synonyms and gene names.
 This function can also be used to be sure all elements are gene names and there is no gene synonym in the table.
 Output is the same data table with all other columns preserved.
-If given data completely consisist of Ensembld ID’s, please choose Ensembl version of that organism while using `ctype` argument.
+If given data completely consisist of Ensembl ID’s, please choose Ensembl version of that organism while using `ctype` argument.
+If you want there is a table which explains the abbreviation and creatures for `ctype` argument.
+You can examine it with `View(cre_table)`.

 ## Usage `orthoConverter`